HackInstitute/google-home-hackathon/README.md

-## Google Home Hackthon, March 9th 2018, Cologne
+## Google Home Hackathon, March 9th 2018, Cologne

 ## What you can expect